 A historian and theorist of craft and design, Dr. Glenn Adamson is deputy head of research and head of graduate studies at the Victoria and Albert Museum (V&A).
 He leads the V&A History of Design graduate program, collaboratively offered by the V&A and the Royal College of Art.

-Here is a link to YouTube video of Glenn Adamson so you can see and hear him speak.
+Here is a link to a YouTube video of Glenn Adamson so you can see and hear him speak.
 The quality is not very good, but you will get the idea.

-People told me that The Craft Reader is much more "rewarding" to read, than Thinking Through Craft.
+People told me that The Craft Reader is much more "rewarding" to read than Thinking Through Craft.